PeterHickman/predict_soccer_matches/README.md

 # Predicting the outcome of soccer matches based on past performance

-The objective of this project is to see if it is possible to predict the outcome of soccer matches (home win, draw or away win) based solely on the team's history
+The objective of this project is to see if it is possible to predict the outcome of soccer matches (home win, draw or away win) based solely on the team's history using KNN

 The minimum data would be